 Simply enter your details in the calculator below to get an idea of where you stand with your borrowing power.Back to top

-Check review sites where other consumers have rated the performance of car loan lenders, peruse discussion boards on car sales websites and car enthusiast sites to see what other people have to say about certain lenders, or ask the advice of people you know who've been in a similar position when financing a car purchase.Back to top
+Check review sites where other consumers have rated the performance of car loan lenders, peruse discussion boards on car sales websites and car enthusiast sites to see what other people have to say about certain lenders, or ask the advice of people you know who've been in a similar position when financing a car purchase.
+You can also look up the lender's licence numbers to check they are legit and check their customer service numbers are working before you submit your application.Back to top

 Alternatives to bad credit car loans